ryokun6/three-playground/README.md

 An experiment built with Cursor.

 ## Features
-- Particle simulator
+- Particle simulator with 6 built-in shapes
 - Audio reactivity
 - Auto Camera and manual controls
+- Environment and post-processing
 - Keyboard shortcuts for performance
 - Touch & gesture support on mobile
+- UI to tweak all parameters